aildnont/HIFIS-model/README.md

 #### NN
 - **MODEL1**: Contains definitions of configurable hyperparameters associated with the model architecture.
-The values currently in this section were the optimal values for our dataset informed by a hyperparameter search.
+The values currently in this section were the optimal values for our dataset informed by a random hyperparameter search.
 #### TRAIN
 - **TRAIN_SPLIT, VAL_SPLIT, TEST_SPLIT**: Fraction of the data allocated